kennyzha/Discord_RPG/README.md

 ## Getting Started

-To add the bot to your discord server, please click on the discord button on top which contains the invite link.
+To add the bot to your discord server, please click on this [invite link](https://discordapp.com/api/oauth2/authorize?client_id=449444515548495882&permissions=8&scope=bot).
 To register yourself to the bot, please type in any of the valid commands list below on any server which contains the bot.

 ## List of Commands
 ```